Hanoi’s Train Street (2024), Is it open – All You Need to Know

 When to see the train

-The train usually passes the Hanoi Train Street late afternoon/evening during the week and throughout the day on weekends.
+The train usually passes Hanoi Train Street late in the afternoon/evening during the week and throughout the day on weekends.

 The updated schedule (timetable) of the train passing the Hanoi Train Street is: